Meg White: Later works and disbandment (2007–2011)

-Jack revealed the band's plan to release a seventh album by the summer of 2009.
-On February 20, 2009—and on the final episode of Late Night with Conan O'Brien—the band made their first, and what would be their last, live appearance after the cancellation of their tours, performing the song "We're Going to Be Friends".
+Jack worked with other artists in the meantime while Meg remained largely out of the public eye, though she participated in releasing limited-edition Holga cameras stylized around the White Stripes in February 2008, and appeared briefly onstage during an encore set of a Detroit show with one of Jack's bands, the Raconteurs, in June 2008.
+She features in the documentary It Might Get Loud (2008), which explores the music careers of Jack, Jimmy Page of Led Zeppelin, and the Edge of U2.
+On February 20, 2009, the band reunited to perform "We're Going to Be Friends" on the last episode of Late Night with Conan O'Brien, which is White's last media appearance to date.

+In May 2009, Jack revealed the band's plan to release a seventh album, which never came to fruition.
 A documentary about their Canadian tour—titled The White Stripes: Under Great White Northern Lights—premiered at the Toronto International Film Festival on September 18, 2009.
 Directed by Emmett Malloy, the film documents the band's summer 2007 tour across Canada and contains live concert and off-stage footage.
-Bill Bradley for Vanity Fair opined that it was "impossible" not to see Meg as "road-weary and worn-out" at the end of the film.
-White appeared with Jack in the 2009 documentary It Might Get Loud.
+Vanity Fair's Bill Bradley observed White as "road-weary and worn-out" by the end of the film.

-A second feature titled Under Nova Scotian Lights was prepared for the DVD release.
 On February 2, 2011, the band reported on their official website that they were disbanding.
-Their statement said it was not due to health issues or artistic differences, but "mostly to preserve what is beautiful and special about the band".
-White has not been active in the industry since.
+Their statement said it was not due to health issues or artistic differences, but "mostly to preserve what is beautiful and special about the band."
+White has not been active in the music industry since.

 Artistry

 Equipment

 White performed with a signature peppermint-themed kit (left), and adapted it for specific album eras such as Icky Thump (right).
 She used Ludwig drums and Paiste cymbals.

-Throughout her tenure with the White Stripes, White extensively used the Ludwig Classic Maple kit with Paiste cymbals.
-From their early years to Get Behind Me Satan, the resonant heads of the toms and bass drum almost exclusively featured peppermint swirls.
-The idea to do so came from Jack, when he and Meg noticed a bag of peppermint candy in a drugstore, and Jack said "That should be painted on your bass drum because you've been drumming like a little kid".
+White played the Ludwig Classic Maple kit with Paiste cymbals.
+From their early years to Get Behind Me Satan, the heads of the toms and bass drum almost exclusively featured peppermint swirls.
+The idea came from Jack, when they noticed a bag of peppermint candy in a drugstore and Jack said, "That should be painted on your bass drum because you've been drumming like a little kid."
 Her love of the candy inspired many of the White Stripes' artistic schemes, becoming signature in her kit and appearing in several live shows and music videos.

-While recording From the Basement: The White Stripes, the design on the bass drum was switched to an image of her hand holding the apple from the Get Behind Me Satan cover.
-Beginning in 2006, White used a pair of Paiste 14" Signature Medium Hi-Hats, a 19" Signature Power Crash, and a 22" 2002 Ride.
-On the Icky Thump tour, the bass drum head design was switched to a button inspired by the Pearlies clothing Jack and Meg wore for the album cover.
-She also used Remo and Ludwig drumheads, various percussion instruments and Vater drumsticks.
+From 2006 White used a pair of Paiste 14" Signature Medium Hi-Hats, a 19" Signature Power Crash, and a 22" 2002 Ride.
+The bass drum head design was switched during the Icky Thump tour to a button inspired by the Pearlies clothing the band wore for the album cover.